 A former law clerk to Hon.
 Daniel E. Wathen, past Chief Justice of the Maine Supreme Judicial Court, Professor Wanderer has frequently given presentations and led workshops on legal writing and analysis for lawyers, law clerks, judges, and organizations around Maine and nationwide.

 Professor Wanderer had an earlier career in education, with a focus on counseling and language arts.
 She first taught writing as a professor at Unity College in Unity, Maine.
 She became interested in the law while working as associate director for career counseling at Colby College.
 As drafter of the college’s sexual harassment policy, Professor Wanderer was asked to be an advocate for an instructor involved in a sexual harassment case.
 Deciding that she needed the right credentials, she enrolled at Maine Law, where she earned a J.D. in 1990.

 Following her clerkship for Justice Wathen, Professor Wanderer worked at the largest law firm in Portland, Maine, representing clients in employment discrimination matters.
-She also served as an attorney for the executive director of the Maine Health Care Finance Commission.
+She also served as an attorney for the Executive Director of the Maine Health Care Finance Commission.
 In 2000, Secretary of Defense William Cohen appointed her to the Defense Advisory Committee on Women in the Services.
-She served on Maine’s Commission on Gender, Justice, and the Courts, as President of the Maine Women’s Fund, and as Chair of the Maine State Bar Association’s Committee on the Status of Women Attorneys.
+She served on Maine’s Commission on Gender, Justice, and the Courts; as president of the Maine Women’s Fund; and as chair of the Maine State Bar Association’s Committee on the Status of Women Attorneys.